 Sandbox¶

 AgentScope Runtime’s Sandbox is a versatile tool that provides a secure and isolated environment for a wide range of operations, including tool execution, browser automation, and file system operations.
-This tutorial will empower you to set up the tool sandbox dependency and run tools in an environment that you can tailor to your specific needs.
+This tutorial will empower you to set up the tool sandbox dependency and run tools in an environment tailored to your specific needs.

 Prerequisites¶